 French Trademark Registration

-We offer intellectual property (IP) legal services including French trademark registrations and related trademark attorney services in France.
+With our licence to represent you at the French IP Office – INPI – we offer intellectual property (IP) legal services including French trademark registrations and related trademark attorney services in France.
 As chartered trademark agents and trademark lawyers we offer an uncomplicated, personal, non-technical registration process.
-We have the licence to duly represent you before the French IP Office – INPI and we file online and receive the trademark Certificates from INPI by registered mail to our Berlin office.
+We have the licence to duly represent you before the INPI and we file online and receive the trademark Certificates from INPI by registered mail to our Berlin office.
 This is a smooth process.

 The trademark Registration process in SIX steps in FRANCE

 First, receipt of your mark / brand or logo followed by …

 Finalizing and translating the list of goods and services of the trademark

 Following that, payment of the trademark application fee

 Trademark application at the INPI online website in French

 In case of a smooth application, registration of the trademark within six months, receipt of the paper based French Trademark Certificate

 The French trademark registration procedure in more detail